toris-birds/LineEndingsMod/readme.md

 * Convert line endings for current view.
 	Use right click menu to convert line endings.
 	'Auto convert on save' is disabled for this version.

-This is a customized version for Sublime Text 2+

 # Notes